Being a member of UCAR means being part of a community that helps shape the future direction of the field of Earth system science.

 UCAR member benefits:

-- receive priority status for UVisit applications that bring NCAR and UCP scientists and subject matter experts to university classrooms
+• Priority status for UCAR UVisit funding that brings scientists and subject matter experts to university classrooms

-- be eligible to apply for a PACUR Community Engagement Fund award
+• Eligibility to apply for a PACUR Community Engagement Fund award to host a scientific activity or workshop in your community